 “Using your own tissue evolved from a surgery that was really hard on a patient’s body,” said Dr. Potter.
 With TRAM flaps, she explained, “You were left as a patient with a new medical problem … You suffered an injury that cannot be repaired.”

-“When we knew better, we did better,” Dr. Potter continues.
+“When we knew better, we did better,” Dr. Potter continued.
 “A TRAM flap is easier on the doctor and harder on the patient.
 A DIEP flap is harder on the doctor and easier on the patient.
 It’s completely flipped.”

 How are Medical Coding Changes Threatening DIEP Reconstructions?